-In 2019 and 2020, a resistivity tube counter was used to monitor fish passage through the Seton Dam fishway during the adult steelhead migration and spawning period from March to mid-June.
+Since 2019, a resistivity tube counter was used to monitor fish passage through the Seton Dam fishway during the adult steelhead migration and spawning period from March to mid-June.
+The same counter was used in 2021 to enumerate the passage of Gates Creek Sockeye through Seton Dam from August through September (previously monitored under BRGMON-14).
 The resistivity counter consisted of eight tube sensors and two four-channel Logie 2100C resistivity electronic fish counters (Thurso, Caithness, Scotland), which counted upstream and downstream movement of fish through the Seton Dam fishway (Figure 2.9).
 Video equipment, that continuously monitored the tubes, consisted of digital video cameras attached to the upstream end of each counter tube (one camera per tube).
 Video data were collected and saved to a Digital Video Recorder (DVR) in five-minute increments.
 Each video camera was equipped with an underwater LED light to aid in species identification.

 A detailed description of the operation of the Seton Dam fish counter can be found in the BRGMON-14 report by Casselman et al. (2013).
 Briefly, because a fish swimming through the resistivity sensor tube is more conductive than the water it is displacing, the counter measures a change in electrical resistance.
 An internal algorithm is then used to determine if a fish passed through, or if a fish entered the unit but failed to pass through.
 For each detection, the counter records the date, time, water conductivity, channel, direction of movement (upstream or downstream), and peak signal size (PSS) between 0 and 127.
-The PSS is a function of fish size, position in the sensor tube, electrode sensitivity, river conductivity, and bulk resistance (background resistance caused by flowing water).
+The PSS is a function of fish size, position in the sensor tube, electrode sensitivity, water conductivity, and bulk resistance (background resistance caused by flowing water).
 A minimum PSS threshold of 30 was used at the Seton Dam fish counter to eliminate resistance noise caused by surface air bubbles or debris passing through the sensor tubes (i.e., detection events with PSS < 30 were ignored by the counter).